mattjmorrison/mattjmorrison.github.io/_posts/2014-04-02-ember-testing.md

 ### Do Not Unit Test

 For this specific scenario I would recommend not writing a unit test at all, but instead writing an integration test.
 What my team and I have discovered is that over time the tests that really matter are the high level tests that exercise the functionality of the system without knowing about many of the internals.
-This provides an excellent [regression][regression] suite and allows you to mercilessly make changes to the structure of your code, the names of your methods, the method signatures and what things happen where without having to worry about going to fix every broken unit test along the way.
+This provides an excellent [regression][regression] suite and allows you to mercilessly make changes to the structure of your code, the names of your methods, the method signatures and where things happen without having to worry about going to fix every broken unit test along the way.

 ### Integration Test All The Things